 There are interesting new frameworks that could work for you:

 Bulma is a "next generation" CSS framework built for modern browsers, so it has a simpler and smaller codebase, is easy to customize and has some good looking defaults.
 I've seen this work in production really well.

 Tailwind - Be warned, you might hate it when you first see it (I know I did).
 The trick here is that it moves your styling from writing CSS to writing class names.
 Each style (color, margin etc) gets their own classes so even though you're limited to a few fixed classes, your site will always be consistent.
 You get to either use the defaults, or customize them.

 If you get over the fact you have to style using just classes, developing in it becomes really, really fast.
-The Polypane management console is written with it, for example.
+The Polypane dashboard is written with it, for example.
 If you want to see how varied your designs can be and what the implementations might look like, I recommend Tailwind Toolbox

 Re-use your components

 While there are good, fast, accessible and responsive components out there, it's difficult to find ones that perfectly fit your and your teams way of working so often you'll end up creating your own.
 Yet, between projects there's usually UI elements and patterns that you re-use.